Corona Virus Announcement: 15th March 2020

 In order for Ven Canda's needs to continue to be met, your support is vital.
 The best way to support us is by ordering food and other items to be delivered straight to the Residence.

 Please read the below guidelines and contact email@example.com if you would like and are able to help.

-We are delighted to announce that Anukampa Bhikkhuni Project signed a rental lease on 29th November, for a three-bed terraced property in Oxford- our first temporary "Bhikkhuni Residence."
+We are delighted to announce that Anukampa Bhikkhuni Project signed a rental lease on 29th November 2018, for a four-bed terraced property in Oxford- our first temporary "Bhikkhuni Residence."
 This pivotal step is the outcome of three years of dedicated hard work, and the many beautiful new spiritual friendships that have developed through serving in Dhamma together.
 It is a historic first to have a designated Bhikkhuni Residence in the UK, and so we are very inspired and excited!
-Ven Canda will be in residence from mid-January until the end of June, 2019.

 We would very much like to give our supporters the wonderful opportunity to practice generosity (dana) by offering meals and/or other requisites and household items to Venerable Canda, whilst she is in Oxford.
 There are various ways of doing this, whether you live locally, or far away.
 You can find a list of needed items and further information on participating in the daily meal offering, below.